TITLE 14

 (h) Every student who is enrolled in a public school of this State in grades 6 through 12 shall be allowed 1 excused absence per school year to attend a civic engagement activity, which includes visiting Capitol Hill in Washington, D.C. or Legislative Hall in Dover, visiting a site of significant historical or cultural importance, advocating for or testifying on behalf of legislation, or participating in a rally, march, or protest.

-(1) “One excused absence” is defined as 1 partial or full school day.
+(1) For purposes of this subsection, “1 excused absence” is defined as 1 partial or full school day.
 Students may not take more than 1 excused partial day and combine them to consider them to be “1 excused absence.”

 (2) For any civic engagement event that occurs on a day when the student’s school is not in session, the student may not redeem or exchange this nonschool day for an excused absence on a school day.